ynori7/credential-detector/README.md

 excludeTests: true
 ```

-- variableNamePattern defines the regular expression for matching potentially suspicious variable names (the above value is the default)
+- variableNamePatterns defines the regular expressions for matching potentially suspicious variable names (the above value is the default)
 - variableNameExclusionPattern defines the regular expression for excluding variable names that are not interesting (for example a passwordFormat pattern)
 - valueMatchPatterns is a list of patterns to match potentially suspicious values, regardless of the variable name (empty by default)
 - valueExcludePatterns is a list of patterns to exclude for the value (for example for test data or constants defining header names, etc)  (empty by default)